justjohnd/workflow/MERN Project Initiation.md

 * `app.use(require('./routes/<route-name>'));` is all that is needed to define routes if your are using React Router.
 If not, you need to specify the URL, followed by the file name: `app.use('/<route-name>', <route-name>Router);`

 ## Importing and exporting modules
-Express uses the `require` method to import modules, however, if you want to use `import` instead, you need to add `"type": "module"` to the `package.json` file.
+Express uses the `require` method to import modules, i.e. it creates a single instance (singleton object/singleton pattern) and returns it.
+If you want to use `import` instead, you need to add `"type": "module"` to the `package.json` file.

 Any .js file being imported needs to have in it a [`module.exports`](https://nodejs.org/api/modules.html#moduleexports) object to be exported.
 Example:

-## Connecting to MongoDB
+## Connecting to MongoDB Manually
 Here is one example of how to connect with your MongoDB database:
 ```
 const { MongoClient } = require('mongodb');